ilovetocode2019/telegram.py/docs/api.rst

 Events
 ------

-.. function:: on_message(message: pygram.Message)
+.. function:: on_message(message: telegrampy.Message)

     Called when a message is sent.

-.. function:: on_edit(before: pygram.Message, after: pygram.Message)
+.. function:: on_edit(before: telegrampy.Message, after: telegrampy.Message)

     Called when a message is edited.

-.. function:: on_poll(poll: pygram.Poll)
+.. function:: on_poll(poll: telegrampy.Poll)

     Called when poll is created or updated.

 Utilities
 ---------

-.. autofunction:: pygram.utils.escape_markdown
+.. autofunction:: telegrampy.utils.escape_markdown

 Telegram Models